Live & Ticketing

 In the US, Ticketmaster “face value only” ticket resale is actually an option that Dean’s team could have opted into when the tour launched.

-Last year the ticketing giant added the ability for artists to cap resale prices and launched a Face Value Exchange where fans can buy and sell tickets only at the original price paid.
-Billie Eilish is among those already using the Ticketmaster’s Face Value Exchange and steering fans there.
+In 2019, the ticketing giant launched Face Value Exchange and added the ability for artists to cap resale prices.
+Billie Eilish is among those using the Exchange and steering fans there.

 But as Ticketmaster’s “hope other resale sites will follow” implies, their restrictions will have have only a nominal impact for Dean’s fans.
 AEG’s AXS has yet to respond, but it is highly unlikely that StubHub, SeatGeek, Vivid and other resale marketplaces will follow suit